Jessy Singh

-Jasdeep "Jessy" Singh (born February 10, 1993) is an American cricketer who made his debut for the U.S. national side in May 2015.
+Jasdeep "Jessy" Singh (born February 10, 1993) is an American cricketer who made his debut for the U.S. national team in May 2015.
 He is a right-arm medium-pace bowler who bats right-handed.

 Personal life

 Singh was born in Queens, New York, to Indian Punjabi parents.
-He and his family moved to India when he was three years old, but when he was 13 they returned back to the United States and settled in New Jersey.
+He and his family moved to India when he was three years old, but when he was 13 they returned to the United States and settled in New Jersey.

 Domestic and franchise career

-Singh took a hat-trick for a Cricket League of New Jersey representative side against Minnesota in 2012.
+Singh took a hat-trick for a Cricket League of New Jersey representative team against Minnesota in 2012.
 He has also played for clubs in New York City.
-At the 2014 National Championships in Florida, which was played between eight regional sides, he played for the Central West Region team, which primarily draws its players from leagues in Texas.
+At the 2014 National Championships in Florida, which was played between eight regional teams, he played for the Central West Region side, which primarily draws its players from leagues in Texas.

-Singh made his first-class debut for Kalutara Physical Culture Club in Sri Lanka's Premier League Tournament Tier B on 21 December 2016, against Sri Lanka Ports Authority Cricket Club.
-He made his List A debut for ICC Americas in the 2016–17 Regional Super50 on 26 January 2017.
+Singh made his first-class debut for Kalutara Physical Culture Club in Sri Lanka's Premier League Tournament Tier B on December 21, 2016, against Sri Lanka Ports Authority Cricket Club.
+He made his List A debut for ICC Americas in the 2016–17 Regional Super50 on January 26, 2017.
 In October 2018, he was named in the United States' squad for the 2018–19 Regional Super50 tournament in the West Indies.

 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
 However, in July 2019, Singh withdrew from the Global T20 Canada tournament, after signing a 12-month central contract with USA Cricket.

 In July 2020, he was named in the Guyana Amazon Warriors squad for the 2020 Caribbean Premier League.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.